Stem Cell Therapy for Viral Hepatitis D: Ein umfassender Überblick

 Various stem cell sources have been explored for treating HDV, einschließlich:

-• Embryonale Stammzellen (Escs): Abgeleitet von Embryonen im Frühstadium, ESCs are pluripotent and can differentiate into any cell type in the body.
+• Embryonale Stammzellen (ESCs): Aus Embryonen im Frühstadium gewonnen, ESCs are pluripotent and can differentiate into any cell type in the body.

-• Induzierte pluripotente Stammzellen (ipscs): Von erwachsenen Zellen neu programmiert, iPSCs share similar characteristics to ESCs and offer a patient-specific approach to Stammzelltherapie.
+• Induzierte pluripotente Stammzellen (iPSCs): Aus erwachsenen Zellen umprogrammiert, iPSCs share similar characteristics to ESCs and offer a patient-specific approach to Stammzelltherapie.

-• Mesenchymale Stammzellen (MSCs): Multipotent cells found in various tissues, MSCs have immunomodulatory and regenerative properties.
+• Mesenchymale Stammzellen (MSCs): Multipotent cells found in various tissues, MSCs haben immunmodulatorische und regenerative Eigenschaften.

 • Hepatic stem cells (HSCs): Specialized cells residing in the liver, HSCs can differentiate into hepatocytes and other liver cell types.